Fed's Brainard: Labor market disparities reducing U.S. economy's potential

-WASHINGTON (Reuters) - The uneven distribution of employment in the U.S. economy is curbing the nation’s long-run potential growth, Federal Reserve Governor Lael Brainard said on Tuesday, as she urged the central bank to undertake more research to help diminish inequality.
+WASHINGTON, Sept 26 (Reuters) - Labor market disparities in the U.S. economy are curbing the nation’s long-run potential growth, Federal Reserve Governor Lael Brainard said on Tuesday, as she urged the central bank to undertake more research to help diminish inequality.

 “To the extent that disparities in income and wealth across race, ethnicity, gender, or geography reflect such disparities in opportunity...the disadvantaged groups will underinvest in education or business endeavors, and potential growth will fall short of the levels it might otherwise attain,” Brainard said at a Fed research conference on disparities in the labor market held in Washington.